Wonder of the Seas Cabins to Avoid

 You'll find connecting inside, oceanview, and balcony rooms on Wonder of the Seas, but don't book these rooms unless you need the other room.

-The problem with these rooms is the connecting door is not as well insulated from noise as a wall would be, and there's many complaints about noise bleed from people that book a connecting room when they don't know the person on the other side.
+The problem with these rooms is the connecting door is not as well insulated from noise as a wall would be, and there are many complaints about noise bleed from people who book a connecting room when they don't know the person on the other side.

 2. Rooms on deck 3 under public venues